-While not at sea, voyagers spend an average of 45 days of their semester in 10-12 different ports of call.
+While not at sea, voyagers spend an average of 45 days of their semester in 8-12 different ports of call.
 Voyagers experience various cultures through the lens of Semester at Sea’s unique multi-country comparative and experiential approach to international education.
 Over the course of a semester, voyagers gain the global understanding necessary to address the challenges of our interdependent world.
-Time in each port is spent with a combination of Field Classes, Field Programs and personal exploration:
+Time in each port is spent with a combination of Field Classes, Field Programs, and personal exploration.

 Every course has a required in-country component called a Field Class.
-Field Classes are one day in duration and are custom developed and facilitated by the teaching faculty (and only open to students registered in the course!)
+Field Classes are one day in duration and are custom developed and facilitated by the teaching faculty.
 Field Classes bring the learning of the classroom to life and constitute 20% of a student’s grade.

 All voyagers can choose to participate in Semester at Sea-designed trips called Field Programs.
 Designed with a spirit of discovery and safety in mind, Field Programs maximize resources while providing unique insights, grand adventures and a lifetime of memories!

 Outside of Field Classes and Field Programs, voyagers can arrange their own travel experiences independent of Semester at Sea.
-(Except for the single-day refueling stops where no independent travel is allowed.)
 Voyagers are encouraged to plan ahead and follow the Responsible Traveler guidelines.